FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 - 3 standard D6 (numbers 1-6) dice
 - 6 rocks

 Each player rolls all three dice once and the player with highest total number starts the game.
-If there is a draw those players role again until a starting player is determined.
+If there is a draw those players roll again until a starting player is determined.

 ## Play